 1990 Chevrolet Celebrity

-The Chevrolet Celebrity is an automobile that was produced by the Chevrolet division of General Motors.
-Sold from the 1982 to 1990 model years, a single generation of the Celebrity was produced, replacing the Malibu as the mid-size Chevrolet model range.
+The Chevrolet Celebrity was produced by Chevrolet for the 1982 to 1990 model years, a single generation of the Celebrity was produced, replacing the Malibu as the mid-size Chevrolet model range.
 During the early 1960s, the nameplate was first used by Oldsmobile for the pillared sedan version of the Oldsmobile 88.

 Chevrolet Lumina (1990-2001)